UoMResearchIT/r-tidyverse-intro/setup.md

 2.  _Rstudio_ is an environment for code development using _R_.
 It can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
 You will need the Desktop version for your computer; scroll to the bottom of the page for links.

 #### University Managed Laptop (Windows)
-To install R and RStudio on a University managed windows machine, go to Software Centre to install: `R (4.2.3)`, `Rtools`, and `R Studio`
+To install R and RStudio on a University managed windows machine, connect your computer to the university network and open the Software Centre from the Start Menu, then search for and install Rstudio.
+This will also automatically install R for Windows 4.3.1 and Rtools.
+R packages are installed onto your P drive, therefore make sure your P drive can be opened and has free space available.

 #### 😱 Help!
 It is the Day 1 of the course and I didn't install R/R Studio